siddhesh-001/snort3-ids-lab/README.md

+---

+Disclaimer

+This repository is for educational and cybersecurity research purposes only.
+All testing and analysis should be performed in authorized environments.

 # 🛡️ Snort 3 IDS/IPS Lab — Installation, Configuration & Rule Testing

 This project demonstrates the **installation, configuration, and testing of Snort 3** as a Network Intrusion Detection System (IDS) on a Kali Linux virtual machine.